 Erected 1967 by Sponsored by the Le Roy Historical Society.
 Donated by the Le Roy Rotary Club.

 Location.
-42° 58.665′ N, 77° 59.34′ W. Marker is in LeRoy, New York, in Genesee County.
-Marker is on Main Street (New York State Route 5) 0 miles east of Mill Street, on the right when traveling west.
+Marker is missing.
+It was located near 42° 58.665′ N, 77° 59.34′ W. Marker was in LeRoy, New York, in Genesee County.
+Marker was on Main Street (New York State Route 5) 0 miles east of Mill Street, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Le Roy NY 14482, United States of America.
+Marker was in this post office area: Le Roy NY 14482, United States of America.
+Touch for directions.

 Categories. • Industry & Commerce • Man-Made Features • Settlements & Settlers • Waterways & Vessels •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 18, 2019.
 This page originally submitted on August 2, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 306 times since then and 18 times this year.
-Photos: 1, 2, 3. submitted on August 2, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 344 times since then and 3 times this year.
+Last updated on November 2, 2019, by Steve Stoessel of Niskayuna, New York.
+Photos: 1, 2, 3. submitted on August 2, 2012, by Yugoboy of Rochester, New York.
+4. submitted on November 2, 2019, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.